-Not only that, digital banking also automates a lot of banking services like transferring money, opening a fixed deposit, ordering or blocking a debit card or credit card etc. through the app, making them far more efficient than their brick and mortar counterparts.
+Not only that, but digital banking also automates a lot of banking services like transferring money, opening a fixed deposit, ordering or blocking a debit card and credit card etc., through the app, making them far more efficient than their brick-and-mortar counterparts.

 Through digital banking, users can transfer money between bank accounts, e-commerce services, or other business transactions.
 There are three main ways to transfer funds online.

-Here’s a list of the most prominent types of digital banking services in India
+Here’s a list of the most prominent types of digital banking services in India.

-Internet banking functions similarly to brick and mortar banks.
+Internet banking functions similarly to brick-and-mortar banks.
 The difference is that these services are all online.
-You can send or receive money through internet banking via NEFT, IMPS, or RTGS transfers.
+You can send or receive money through Internet banking via NEFT, IMPS, or RTGS transfers.
 You can also avail of other services like checking your bank statement.

 You can access digital banking services through your bank's mobile application on your smartphone.
 Mobile banking has become quite prominent in the last few years.
 One feature of mobile banking that has changed digital banking is the advent of mobile wallets.